 Jury holds pharmacies responsible for role in opioid crisis

-They also said it was the doctors who controlled how many pills were being prescribed for legitimate medical needs.
+Walgreen spokesperson Fraser Engerman said the company believes the court erred “in allowing the case to go before a jury on a flawed legal theory that is inconsistent with Ohio law."

+“As we have said throughout this process, we never manufactured or marketed opioids nor did we distribute them to the ‘pill mills’ and internet pharmacies that fueled this crisis,” Engerman said in a statement.
+“The plaintiffs’ attempt to resolve the opioid crisis with an unprecedented expansion of public nuisance law is misguided and unsustainable.”

-Two other chains — Rite Aid and Giant Eagle — already have settled lawsuits with the two Ohio counties.
+Two other chains — Rite Aid and Giant Eagle — already had settled lawsuits with the two Ohio counties.

 The opioid crisis has overwhelmed courts, social services agencies and law enforcement in Ohio’s blue-collar corner east of Cleveland, leaving behind heartbroken families and babies born to addicted mothers, Lanier told jurors.